greyltc/docker-nextcloud/README.md

 ```
 1. **Profit.**

-1. **Updating Nextcloud**
+**Updating Nextcloud**

 Periodically new NextCloud server versions will be released.
 You should probably keep your server on whatever the latest stable version is.
-When a new update is released you'll see a banner appear across the top of the NextCloud web interface indicating that it's time to upgrade.
+Whenever a new update is released, you'll see a banner appear across the top of the NextCloud web interface indicating that it's time to upgrade.
-You should follow the official NextCloud instructions for updating your NextCloud server using the updater app built into this container.
-You'll need to change the permissions of some files in the container to allow them to be updated.
+You should follow [the official NextCloud upgrade instructions](https://docs.nextcloud.com/server/11/admin_manual/maintenance/update.html) for updating your NextCloud server.
+You'll need to change the permissions of some files in the container to allow them to be updated this way.
 I've tried to make this straightforward by including a script to manage the permissions for you.
-Before you run the updater app (as described in the official instructions), run docker exec -it nc sh -c 'set-nc-perms upgrade'.
-Then after you've completed the upgrade, set the permissions back to their "safer" default values like this: docker exec -it nc sh -c 'set-nc-perms runtime'.
+Before you run the updater app (as described in the official instructions), run `docker exec -it nc sh -c 'set-nc-perms upgrade'`.
+Then after you've completed the upgrade, set the permissions back to their "safer" default values like this: `docker exec -it nc sh -c 'set-nc-perms runtime'`.
+Where `nc` is the name you chose when running your container.